Inflectra/spira-documentation/docs/About/introduction-to-spira.md

 SpiraTest® is our powerful and easy to use requirements, test and defect management system, ideal for quality assurance teams.

-SpiraTeam® is our integrated Application Lifecycle Management (ALM) system that manages your product's requirements, releases, test cases, issues and tasks in one unified environment.
+SpiraTeam® is our integrated Application Lifecycle Management (ALM) system that manages your product's requirements, releases, test cases, issues, tasks, and risks in one unified environment.

-SpiraPlan® expands on the features in SpiraTeam® to provide a complete Enterprise Agile Planning® solution that lets you manage risks, products, programs and the entire organization with ease.
+SpiraPlan® expands on the features in SpiraTeam® to provide a complete Enterprise Agile Planning® solution that lets you manage products, programs and the entire organization with ease.

 ## Quality Assurance